dan-t/cabal-bounds/README.md

 * drop them
 * update them by the library versions of the current cabal build
 * update them by the library versions of a haskell platform release
+* update them by the library versions specified by a file

 Example: Raise the Upper Bounds
 ===============================